-BIO 470-9 Special Topics

-Special topics in biology in depth, depending on demand and staff.
+BIO 470-9 Special Topics (3) Special topics in biology in depth, depending on demand and staff.

-BIO 480 Independent Research (1-3) Individual research performed in consultation with a biology teacher.
-Primarily for seniors majoring in Biological Sciences.
+BIO 480 Independent Research (1-6) Individual research performed in consultation with a biology professor on a research project.
+Primarily for juniors majoring in Biological Sciences.

-BIO 497 (W) Coordinating Seminar (1)

-Pertinent topics discussed by students.
+BIO 497 (W) Coordinating Seminar (1) Pertinent topics discussed by students.
 Required for all biology majors.
 One lecture period during which students present both written and oral papers.